WhenPigsInvade/morse-lamp/README.md

 ## Introduction
 Morse-lamp takes input from a Discord text channel and uses GPIO on Raspberry Pi to output morse code.

+Special thanks to Geeks4Geeks for the Text-Morse code translation code

 ## Installation
 To run Morse-lamp you will need a Raspberry Pi with GPIO Pins